 Plans come with a generous 45-day money-back guarantee.

 Hotspot Shield coupon codes

 Should I buy Hotspot Shield?

-Although Hotspot Shield has impressed me, it still has a couple of downsides: past privacy concerns and support.
+Although Hotspot Shield has impressed me, it still has a couple of downsides including a Windows-only kill switch, some leaks, and a lack of payment options.
 Thankfully, if those are deal-breakers for you, you have some great alternatives to consider.

 ExpressVPN isn’t the cheapest VPN on the market, but it outperforms its rivals in almost every other area.
-It never logs any information that can identify users and comes with a suite of security features.
-It unblocks a ton of streaming sites, works in China, boasts blazing fast speeds, and works with pretty much any device.
+It comes with a suite of security features, including a kill switch in the desktop apps and protection against DNS, IPv6, and WebRTC leaks.
+It accepts plenty of payment methods, including bitcoin.

 If price is a problem, then NordVPN is a great budget provider.
-It works in China, and has a massive server network, top-notch security, and the ability to unblock plenty of popular streaming sites.
+It works in China, and has a massive server network, blazing fast speeds, top-notch security, and the ability to unblock plenty of popular streaming sites.

 Hotspot Shield free version

 As mentioned, Hotspot Shield does have a free offering.
 However, this is very limited and probably not worth your time.
 You get access to a single server location, slow connection speeds, a limit of 500 MB daily (enough to stream about half an hour of Netflix), no live chat support, and lots of ads.